 A winter beard is always in style.
 When a stretch of snowy and cold conditions descend upon us, the season of straggly beards starts.
 As many of us like to think, there’s no better time to grow some facial hair than winter.
 Growing some thick facial hair to act as a protective scarf while blocking windburn seems like a no-brainer.
 However, keeping your facial hair long and thick this season could potentially have some drawbacks.
 We should investigate what’s in store as we contemplate growing some winter whiskers.
+We also included 5 Winter Beard Tips.

 Winter Beard Pro: Built-in Protection